GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/syllabus.md

  * [30%] Sprint Progress & Demos
     * [10%] Demos: will take into account progress since previous demo, technical complexity (including tools used)
     * [20%] Sprints: weekly status updates, sprint boards, code commits.
 Additional focus for Spring is Testing and Code review.
+      * For fall, sprint grading will be: 4% September, 6% October, 10% November/December
  * [35%] Final project demo/presentation: The grade is based entirely on the final project and presentation.
     * [10%] Formal Presentation: this is the formal presentation (business casual) at end of the semester to an open audience (open to all CS students, faculty and alumni) in Lehman Auditorium
     * [25%] Final Demo: this is the full demo of the final project/product.
 Grade based on their project scope, technical scope, and amount completed.